edgio-docs/edgio-docs/guides/applications/v7/performance/prefetching/automatic_prefetching_setup.md

 {{ PRODUCT }} can automatically set up predictive prefetching across your entire website.

+**Key information:**

+-   By default, only content that has already been cached on the POP closest to the user may be prefetched. {{ PRODUCT }} returns a [412 Precondition Failed response](/applications/performance/troubleshooting#412-precondition-failed-status-code) for prefetch requests that result in cache misses.
+This ensures that your infrastructure does not experience additional load due to prefetching.

+-   Due to security requirements, prefetching requires the HTTPS protocol.
+An exception to this requirement occurs when using localhost.

 ## How Does It Work? {/**/}

 By default, our automated setup configures {{ PRODUCT }} to automatically inject the following tag into each web page on which the edge function is applied: